 Unlock Hidden Award Space

-We recently covered this unique benefit of United co-brand cards in depth.
-Holding the United Business Card gives you access to book award tickets with your miles that otherwise wouldn’t be available unless you hold United elite status.
+We've covered this unique benefit of United co-brand cards in depth.
+Holding the United Business Card allows you to book award tickets with your miles that otherwise wouldn’t be available unless you hold United elite status.
 The benefit is marketed as “no blackout dates,” meaning you can use miles to grab the last seat available on a flight.
-The caveat is that these tickets are Everyday Awards and cost a lot more than Saver Awards.
-What isn’t mentioned, is that you also get access to additional saver-level award space—typically reserved for United Premier Platinum or 1K members.
+The caveat being that these tickets are Everyday Awards and cost a lot more than Saver Awards.
+However, what isn’t mentioned directly in the marketing material for this perk is that cardholders also get access to additional saver-level award space—typically reserved for United Premier Platinum or 1K members.

 Free First Checked Bag

-If you fly just one round-trip flight per year with a companion, you can recoup the cost of the annual fee as the first checked bag will set you back $30 per person each way, up to $120 in value for each round-trip flight.
+If you fly just one round-trip flight per year with a companion, you can recoup the cost of the annual fee, as the first checked bag will set you back $35 per person each way, up to $140 in value for each round-trip flight.
 The only catch is that you need to pay for the flight using your United Business Card, foregoing the additional points you can earn on other cards.
-In this case, we think the ~$120 value provided by the checked bags almost always outweighs the extra points you could earn swiping another card.
+In this case, we think the ~$140 value provided by the checked bags almost always outweighs the extra points you could earn swiping another card.

 2x United Club One-Time Passes Per Year